AdityaCoppisetti/keylouder/journal.md

 these board are so simple that ill be making them using a perf board , only the simple ones tho

+ive also added a bvuzzer and i totally forgot to update my pcb and add the pins for that and i hadnt connected the power input for the xiao